Can I move files from C drive to D drive?

 ◆ It is not suggested to delete “My Documents” folder or similar folders on C drive after transferring.
 Otherwise, that would mess up your profile.

 #2: Transfer files from C drive to D drive via free AOMEI Backupper Standard

 Step 1.
-Download, install and launch AOMEI Backupper Standard on your Windows.
-Click Backup and then File Sync.
+Download, install and launch the free file sync software - AOMEI Backupper Standard on your Windows.
+Click Sync and then Basic Sync.

 Step 2.
 Click Add Folder to browse files and folders from C drive.

 Step 3.
 Click to select D drive as the destination path.

 ✎Tip: Regular file sync to D drive is available in Schedule.
 To exclude certain file type from selected folders, you may need to upgrade to AOMEI Backupper Professional and use "Filter settings".